eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

 ### Config Items Overview

 In the `Configs` tab, you will see a list of all flat configuration items from your ESLint configuration file.
-This is useful especially when you are extending external configurations or having dynamic generated configurations.
+This is useful especially when you are extending external configurations or having dynamically generated configurations.
 This feature gives you the transparency to see how those configurations are resolved and augmented into your project.

 ![Screenshot of Configs Overview](/assets/images/blog/2024/config-inspector-configs.png)